 Frederick Deknatel is the Executive Editor of Democracy in Exile, the DAWN journal.

 What does Donald Trump's stunning win over Vice President Kamala Harris in the U.S. presidential election mean not just for America but the wider world?
 At home, the chaos and upheaval of Trump's first term may quickly be eclipsed in his second, with his promises of "retribution" and near-blanket immunity granted by the Supreme Court.
-Abroad, Trump's "America First" agenda may be even less retrained, especially in the Middle East.
+Abroad, Trump's "America First" agenda could be even less restrained, especially in the Middle East.

 When Trump's first term ended, his administration had just brokered the Abraham Accords to normalize relations with Israel and several Arab regimes, including the United Arab Emirates and Bahrain.
 President Joe Biden attempted to best the Abraham Accords with an elusive normalization deal between Israel and Saudi Arabia—an agreement that could now be finalized by Trump.
 Will Trump 2.0 make Saudi Arabia his first foreign trip as president, like he did in 2017?